Lasley History, Family Crest & Coats of Arms

-Picts.
-The lasley family lived in the barony of Leslie in the county of Aberdeen.
-The surname lasley belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The ancestors of the first family to use the name Lasley lived among the ancient Scottish people called the Picts.
+The Lasley family lived in the barony of Leslie in the county of Aberdeen.
+The surname Lasley belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Malcolm Leslie of Garioch in Aberdeenshire, son of Bartolf, received a feudal charter confirming his lands from a grant made to his name-father, Lord Leslie.
 Malcolm's grandson, Sir Andrew de Lesly, was one of the signatories of the 1320 'Arbroath Declaration of Independence' to the Pope, which affirmed Scotland's sovereignty and included the words: "as long as one hundred Scotsmen still live they would never submit to English rule."

 Another source claims the family "trace their origin to Bartholomew, a Flemish chief, who settled with his followers in the district of Garioch, in Aberdeenshire, in the reign of William the Lion.
 He took the name of De Lesley from the place where he settled.
 The heralds, however, have an old legend representing the first man of the family as having acquired distinction and a name at once, by overcoming a knight in battle, at a spot between a less lee (meadow) and a greater."

 Whichever origin the reader chooses, all agree that one of the first records of the family was "Earl David, brother of William the Lion, granted c.
 1171-1199 the lands of Lesslyn in the Garioch to Malcolm son of Bartholf. "